chika-games/RPG-Maker-Specifications/docs/lmt.md

 ### Map Start Tags

 ### Music Tags
-These tags are used within the [Music Tag](#music-tag).
+These tags are used by the [Music Tag](#music-tag).

 #### Music Name Tag
-This tag provides the name of a map.
+This tag provides the filename of a song.

 | Field     | Type          | Description                                  |
 |:----------|:--------------|:---------------------------------------------|